 Being a teacher is a privilege that comes with great responsibility.
 I believe that ALL children can learn.
 The goal of any teacher is to find out how to best teach each student.
 As a mother of a Dyslexic child, I try to always meet my students where they are and hopefully bring them forward to a place where they can master the required concepts.
 Not all students learn the same and as the teacher, I try to incorporate several different learning styles into my lessons.
 My goal this year and every year is to teach every student who is willing to learn.

-I hope this section gives you some insight on my teaching methodology.
+I hope this section gives you some insight into my teaching methodology.
 If you have any additional questions or concerns, please feel free to contact me.